cmrivers/epipy/index.md

 Installation
 ------------
+Install using pip:

+    pip install epipy

-To install epipy, clone the [github repository](http://github.com/cmrivers/epipy) and install using setup.py:
+or clone the [github repository](http://github.com/cmrivers/epipy) and install using setup.py:

     git clone https://github.com/cmrivers/epipy.git
     python setup.py install

 Note that I use the package [mpltools](http://tonysyu.github.io/mpltools/) to produce the nice ggplot-style plot aesthetics you see in my examples.
 Using mpltools is optional, but I highly recommend it.